soundasleep/html2text/README.md

 You can also include the supplied `html2text.php` and use `$text = convert_html_to_text($html);` instead.

+## convert a html file to txt via php command directly.

+suppose you have a html file named `test.html`, and you need convert it to txt file.

+    php convert.php test.html test.txt

 ## Tests

 Some very basic tests are provided in the `tests/` directory.
 Run them with `composer install --dev && vendor/bin/phpunit`.